M4nojM/Programming-C/README.md

-# Programming-Cj
+# Programming-C
-## The C Programming folder contains example and exercise programming in the book
+### This repository contains several folder named after the name of books, These folders contains c program of example and exercise problem given int the book which worked out by myself(Manoj M) for learing purposes.

 ## "The C Programming" by Brian Kernighan and Dennis Ritchie
+### Examples
+### Exercise